lando/lando/docs/tutorials/wordpress.md

 Tooling
 -------

 Each Lando WordPress recipe will also ship with helpful dev utilities.
-This means you can use things like `wp-cli`, `composer` and `php-cli` via Lando and avoid mucking up your actual computer trying to manage `php` versions and tooling.
+This means you can use things like `wp-cli`, `composer` and `php-cli` via Lando and avoid mucking up your actual computer trying to manage PHP versions and tooling.

 ```bash
 lando composer                 Run composer commands